hbctraining/scRNA-seq_online/lessons/pseudobulk_DESeq2_scrnaseq.md

 The output of this aggregation is a sparse matrix with genes as columns and unqiue cell type/sample combinations as rows.
 Note that each row is now named in the following format: `cell type_sample`.

-In this example, we see thus that for the B cell population, sample `ctrl101` has a total of 13 counts associated with gene _NOC2L_.
+In this example, we thus see that for the B cell population, sample `ctrl101` has a total of 13 counts associated with gene _NOC2L_.

 ### Splitting the counts matrix by cell type

 To perform DE analysis on a per cell type basis, we still need to wrangle our data in a couple ways, including:

-1. Transform the matrix back, so that the genes are listd in rows and the samples are in columns
+1. Transform the matrix back, so that the genes are listed in rows and the samples are in columns
 2. Split our matrix by cell type

 The first step is easily achieved with the same function `t()` as used above: